 On September 4, 2009, Marty J. Jackley was sworn in as the 30th Attorney General for South Dakota.
 He serves as the chief law enforcement officer and legal advisor for the State.

 From 1995-97, Marty served as a law clerk for former Chief Judge Richard H. Battey in federal district court.
-Marty joined the Rapid City law firm of Gunderson, Palmer, Nelson, and Ashmore.
+Marty then joined the Rapid City law firm of Gunderson, Palmer, Nelson, and Ashmore.
 As a partner, his practice areas focused on criminal law, civil and business litigation, construction/engineering law and real property disputes.
 At that time, he also served as a Special Assistant Attorney General for South Dakota prosecuting controlled substance felonies.